2025 Players Championship Finals

-The 2025 Players Championship Finals (known for sponsorship reasons as the 2025 Ladbrokes Players Championship Finals) is an upcoming professional darts tournament that will be held at the Butlin's Resort in Minehead, England, from 21 to 23 November 2025.
-It is the 18th staging of the Players Championship Finals by the Professional Darts Corporation (PDC).
-The total prize fund is £600,000, with the winner receiving £120,000.
+The 2025 Players Championship Finals (known for sponsorship reasons as the 2025 Ladbrokes Players Championship Finals) was a professional darts tournament that was held at the Butlin's Resort in Minehead, England, from 21 to 23 November 2025.
+It was the 18th staging of the Players Championship Finals by the Professional Darts Corporation (PDC).
+The total prize fund was £600,000, with the winner receiving £120,000.
+The 2025 PDC World Youth Championship final between Gian van Veen and Beau Greaves also took place, being held between the semi-finals and the final of the main tournament, where Van Veen retained his title with a 6–3 win.

-The tournament is the last PDC event before the 2026 PDC World Darts Championship.
-It will feature the top 64 players based on ranking money earned in the 34 Players Championship events that were held as part of the 2025 PDC Pro Tour.
-Seven-time champion Michael van Gerwen will miss the event for the first time in his career.
+The tournament was the last PDC event before the 2026 PDC World Darts Championship.
+It featured the top 64 players based on ranking money earned in the 34 Players Championship events that were held as part of the 2025 PDC Pro Tour.
+Seven-time champion Michael van Gerwen missed the event for the first time in his career.
+61st seed Niko Springer withdrew from the event due to illness and was replaced by Ryan Meikle.

-Luke Humphries is the two-time defending champion, having defeated Luke Littler 11–7 in the 2024 final.
+Luke Humphries was the two-time defending champion, having defeated Luke Littler 11–7 in the 2024 final.
+In a rematch of the 2025 European Championship final, Humphries lost 6–5 to Van Veen in the first round.
+Littler won the tournament, his first Players Championship Finals title, by defeating Nathan Aspinall 11–8 in the final.

 Overview

 Background

-The tournament will be held at the Butlin's Resort (pictured in 2010) in Minehead, England.
+The tournament was held at the Butlin's Resort (pictured in 2010) in Minehead, England.

-The 2025 Players Championship Finals is the 18th edition of the tournament to be staged by the Professional Darts Corporation (PDC) since the 2009 event.
+The 2025 Players Championship Finals was the 18th edition of the tournament to be staged by the Professional Darts Corporation (PDC) since the 2009 event.
 The tournament was first announced at the PDC Awards Dinner in January 2008 by PDC chairman Barry Hearn.
 The inaugural edition was held at the Circus Tavern in Purfleet, England – the former host venue of the PDC World Darts Championship.
 It was won by Phil Taylor, who defeated Robert Thornton 16–9 in the final.
 The tournament was initially held at the start of the year but was moved to the end of the year in 2011 to serve as the culmination to the PDC Pro Tour season.
 Qualifiers for the event are decided based on prize money earned during the year's Players Championship events; the field of participants expanded from 32 to 64 players in 2016.

-The 2025 edition will take place from 21 to 23 November 2025 at the Butlin's Resort in Minehead, England.
+The 2025 edition took place from 21 to 23 November 2025 at the Butlin's Resort in Minehead, England.
 British gambling company Ladbrokes continued its sponsorship of the event after becoming title sponsor the previous year.
-Luke Humphries is the defending champion, having defeated Luke Littler 11–7 in the 2024 final to retain his 2023 title.
+Luke Humphries was the defending champion, having defeated Luke Littler 11–7 in the 2024 final to retain his 2023 title.